 There are four figure shapes of short women.
-Knowing your figure type helps you select clothing that will accentuate your best features and minimize areas that you want to de-emphasize.
+Knowing your figure type and which clothing styles flatter your shape helps you select clothing that will accentuate your best features and minimize areas that you want to de-emphasize.

 Pascal Le Segretain/Getty Images

 A woman with an hourglass shape is equally balanced on top and bottom; that is, her bust measurement and hip measurement are about the same.
 Another characteristic of this figure type is a defined waistline.
 When a women has an hourglass figure, the difference between the bust and/or hip measurement and the waist measurement is usually ten inches or more.

 Considered the ideal figure type, the hourglass shape is the figure type to keep in mind when considering clothing options.
 When you create the illusion of an hourglass shape if you have one of the other figure types, you'll also succeed in emphasizing the areas you want to emphasize and de-emphasizing the others.

 Women who have triangle-shaped figures have proportionally smaller busts and/or narrower shoulders and larger hips and/or thighs when compared to women who have hourglass figures.
 Also known as a pear-shaped figure, the triangle-shaped figure is the most common figure type for women.

 Dressing for a triangle-shaped figure means selecting clothing that draws attention to the bust, creates a defined waistline, and minimizes hips and thighs.

 A woman who has an inverted triangle-shaped figure has proportionally smaller hips and/or thighs and larger bust and/or wider shoulders when compared to a woman who has an hourglass figure.
 The inverted triangle is not a common figure type; however, with the popularity of bust enhancement by plastic surgery, it's becoming more common.